Orlando Sex Offense Defense Lawyer

 in Florida occurs when a person has engages in sexual activity with a person 12 years of age or older, but under the age of 16, or encouraging a person under the age of 16 to engage in sexual activity.
 The issue here is not force, but the age of the victim.
 Although Lewd and Lascivious Battery does not carry penalties as heavy as those for Sexual Battery, it is still a serious felony, normally punishable by up to 15 years in prison.

 Occurs when a person intentionally touches in a lewd or lascivious manner the breasts, genital area, or buttocks of a person less than 16 years old, either directly or through their clothing, or entices a person less than 16 years old to touch them the same way.
 Like Lewd and Lascivious Battery, it is punishable by up to 15 years in prison.

 It is illegal to expose one's sexual organs in public, in a vulgar or indecent manner, unless it is done in a place where exposure is specifically allowed, like a private facility or beach.
 Indecent exposure is a first degree misdemeanor punishable by up to a year in prison.
 In Florida, breastfeeding is never considered indecent exposure.

 Contact our Orlando Sex Crimes Defense Lawyer

-If you have been charged with any type of sex offense in Orlando or anywhere in Central Florida, including indecent exposure, lewd and lascivious and sexual battery, it is critical that you contact us as soon as possible.
-You may call us at (866) 422-7934 or (407) 831-7800 or send us an email at email@example.com.
+If you have been charged with any type of sex offense in Orlando, Longwood, Sanford or anywhere in Seminole and Volusiona Counties, including indecent exposure, lewd and lascivious and sexual battery, it is critical that you contact us as soon as possible.
+You may call us at (866) 422-7934 or (407) 831-7800 or send us an email at firstname.lastname@example.org.
 Our law firm is committed to protecting your rights.
 We are conveniently located just off Interstate 4, in Longwood, minutes away from downtown Orlando, and easily accessible from every direction.
 We value your privacy and will keep all information confidential.